Chakravarthy Chandrachud

-Chakravarthy Chandrachud (born 15 August 1977) is an Indian journalist, poet, social activist, actor, writer, and film director from Karnataka.
-He made his acting debut in the Kannada film Melobba Mayavi in 2019.
+Chakravarthy Chandrachud (born 15 August 1977) is an Indian journalist, poet, social activist, actor, and film director from Devanur, Karnataka.

-Early life and education
+Education

-Chakravarthy Chandrachud was born on 15 August 1977, in Devanur, a village in Chikmagalur District, Karnataka.
-He earned a degree in Instrumentation Technology from Sri Jayachamarajendra College of Engineering (SJCE), Mysore.
-He later completed a postgraduate degree in Psychology at the University of Mysore, followed by an M.Phil. from Kuppam.
+Chakravarthy Chandrachud was born on 15 August 1977 in Devanur, Chikmagalur District, Karnataka.
+He earned a bachelor’s degree in Instrumentation Technology from the Sri Jayachamarajendra College of Engineering (SJCE) in Mysore, India.
+He later received a postgraduate degree in Psychology at the University of Mysore, followed by an M.Phil. from Kuppam.

 Career

 Chandrachud's journalism career began during his college days.
 He worked with Janamitra, a local newspaper in Hassan, and Andolana, a daily newspaper in Mysore.
 He also contributed to weekly publications such as Hai Bangalore, Agni, and Lankesh Patrike, where he later served as an editor.

-Activism

-Chandrachud has been actively involved in social activism, working with organizations such as the Students' Federation of India (SFI) and the DFI at the national level.
-He is a leader of Hasiru Sene, a wing of the state's farmers' union and has participated in various pro-Kannada movements.

-He is the founder of People for People, an organization that advocated for the Kalasa Banduri Movement.
-He also established an organization that provided flood relief in Karnataka, Tamil Nadu, and Odisha.
-Chandrachud has participated in irrigation reform movements in the state, and his activism has reportedly led to several legal challenges and periods of imprisonment.

-Books and awards
+Books

 Chandrachud's first book, Jana Jala Kranti, examines the contributions of Anna Hazare and Rajendra Singh to irrigation reform.
-The book is based on research conducted in Rajasthan and Maharashtra, and it earned him the National Environmental Award.
+The book is based on his research conducted in Rajasthan and Maharashtra, and earned him the National Environmental Award.

-His other books include Khaali Shilube (The Empty Cross), which was released at a crematorium in Chamrajpet, Bangalore, and Mailu Tutta, released at Malleshwaram's Dhobi Ghat.
+His other books include Khaali Shilube (The Empty Cross), which was released at a Lingayat cemetery in Chamrajpet, Bangalore and Mailu Tutta, released at Malleshwaram's Dhobi ghat.
 Mailu Tutta (Katha Bharata) is a narrative chronicling India's evolution through its revolutionary movements.